JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-We start by adding the `switch` keyword, and within a parenthesis, we place the variable that we want to check.
+We start by adding the `switch` keyword, and within parentheses, we place the variable that we want to check.
 In our case, we need to check the value of `day`.

 Then, we open a set of curly braces and we start listing our cases: